hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 ## Web summary html

-The Web summary HTML file is a great resource for looking at the basic quality of your sample before starting on an analysis.
-10x has a [document describing each metric](https://www.10xgenomics.com/analysis-guides/quality-assessment-using-the-cell-ranger-web-summary) in depth.
+The Web Summary HTML file is a great resource for looking at the basic quality of your sample before starting on an analysis.
+10x has a [page describing each metric](https://www.10xgenomics.com/analysis-guides/quality-assessment-using-the-cell-ranger-web-summary) in depth.
 There are two pages/tabs included in a scRNA report titled "Summary" and "Gene Expression".

 We have included these Web Summary files for the control and stimulated dataset in the [data](https://www.dropbox.com/s/vop78wq76h02a2f/single_cell_rnaseq.zip?dl=1) provided for the workshop.
+Please note that some of the values in these reports will be slightly different from current standards, as these samples were generated using the version 1 chemistry kit and optimization have been made since then.

 ### Summary

 At the top of the "Summary" tab, under the "Alerts" header, will be a list of warnings and messages on the quality/important information about the sample.
 These messages are very informative on what may have gone wrong with the sample or other flags that can be set in the `cellranger count` run to gain better results.

-Underneath the "Alerts" header, in green text, are the estimated number of high quality cells in the sample, average genes per cells, and median genes per cell.
-The remaining 4 sections include various metrics (which descriptions of each that can be viewed by clicking on the grey question mark) with the following pieces of information:
+Underneath the "Alerts" header, in green text, are the estimated number of high quality cells in the sample, average reads per cells, and median genes per cell.
+The number of cells will vary depending on how many were loaded in sample preparation, but 500 cells is the **lower limit** for a good quality sample.
+10x also recommends a minimum of 20,000 reads per cell on average.
+The median genes per cell varies widely across samples as it depends on sequencing depth and cell type, making it difficult to establish a good minimal value.

+The remaining 4 sections include various metrics (clicking on the grey question mark will show more detailed explanations) that describe the overall quality of the sample.

 **Sequencing**